Nut1122/Nut1122.github.io/README.md

 > I am a student at Inter Payap University, studying in the International Business Management program.

 # Education
-* International Business Management
+* Study International Business Management
-* PhD -  In Payap University
+* Study in Payap University

 # Experience
 * Participated in the YAMAHA Music Contest.